Vacancy announcement from UNDP

 Duties and Responsibilities

 The PMU will be headed by the Project Coordination Specialist (PCS).
-The ICT Associate will report directly to the Project Coordination Specialist.
+The Procurement and Operations Associate will report directly to the Administrative and Finance Analyst.
 The PMU will operate under the overall guidance of the National Project Director (NPD) — as assigned by MoEWRI.

 HOW TO APPLY